NotProperPython/DevConnect/README.md

 ### Prerequisites

-Before running this application you will need to add a file named `default.json` with the JSON content below.
+Before running this application you will need to add a file inside `/config` folder and name it `default.json` with the JSON content below.

 ```json
 {